nime88/liquidiot-duktape-server/README.md

 ```
 python2 tools/configure.py --output-directory src -UDUK_USE_FATAL_HANDLER -UDUK_USE_VERBOSE_ERRORS -UDUK_USE_CPP_EXCEPTIONS
 ```
+Duktape default path can be configured with env DUKTAPE_PATH and extras path can be controlled with evn DUKTAPE_EXTRAS_DIR.
+Paths to both duktape env variables are treated as relative paths.
 *Default configure should work but it is not tested properly*

 ## Install